 Coalition of U.S. states likely to file new antitrust lawsuit against Google - Politico

-Dec 15 (Reuters) - A coalition of states in the United States is expected to file an antitrust lawsuit against Alphabet Inc's Google GOOGL.O alleging that it altered the designs of its search engine to the disadvantage of rivals that offer specialized search results, Politico reported on Tuesday.
+Dec 15 (Reuters) - A coalition of U.S. states was expected to file an antitrust lawsuit against Alphabet Inc's Google GOOGL.O alleging that it altered the designs of its search engine to the disadvantage of rivals that offer specialized search results, Politico reported on Tuesday.

-The lawsuit could be filed as soon as Thursday and is different from the one that the U.S. Justice Department filed against Google in October, the report said.
+The lawsuit could be filed as soon as Thursday and was different from the one that the U.S. Department of Justice (DOJ) filed against Google in October, the report said, citing two people close to the probe.

+Google did not comment on the report.
+A company spokeswoman referred Reuters to the comments from Kent Walker, Google's senior vice president for legal affairs, when the DOJ lawsuit was filed.

+"People use Google because they choose to, not because they're forced to, or because they can't find alternatives," Walker had said.

 ((Shubham.Kalia@thomsonreuters.com;))